 Mac Virus is an anti-malware information page created by Susan Lesch in the 1990s, and inherited by David Harley when Susan couldn’t find time to update it any more.
-He wasn’t updating it much either, but as Mac malware looks like becoming a larger part of his life, this started to change drastically in 2010.
-In summer 2010, Old Mac Bloggit, the well-known pseudonymous typographical error (apologies to the shade of Spike Milligan) joined the crew.
+He wasn’t updating it much either, but as Mac malware looked like becoming a larger part of his life, this started to change drastically in 2010.
+However, it’s become much less of a priority in recent years.

-The photo, by the way, was taken in Surrey in February 2010, and yes, the sky really was that colour.
+The photo, by the way, was taken in Surrey in February 2010, and yes, the sky really was that colour. 🙂

-I would like to know if there is any virus/malware/etc that targets OSX and that (1) does not require a password-authorized installation to do damage and (2) has ever actually harmed a home-based OSX user.
+1. I would like to know if there is any virus/malware/etc that targets OSX and that (1) does not require a password-authorized installation to do damage and (2) has ever actually harmed a home-based OSX user.
 I note that your Malware Descriptions page currently lists just two (count them, two!) examples of OSX malware, and that both require a password-authorized installation.

-@marks: I did count them, and there are three on the malware descriptions page.
+• @marks: I did count them, and there are three on the malware descriptions page.
 That isn’t because there aren’t any more, it’s because I haven’t time to work on this right now.
 Actually, our collection of OS X-targeting malicious binaries at ESET is now well into the thousands, though that means unique binaries, not malware families.
 Do they all need password-authorized installation?
 That depends on a number of factors, but in principle, probably.
 The same should apply to properly-configured NT-derived Windows machines: it certainly applies to my systems of all denominations.
 Have they ever harmed an OS X home system?
 Yes.
 Anything like the number of infected Windows systems?
 Of course not.
 Does that mean they don’t matter?
 No.

-David Harley wrote: “Have they ever harmed an OS X home system?
+2. David Harley wrote: “Have they ever harmed an OS X home system?
 Yes.”

 Can you give a citation to a credible source for a SPECIFIC EXAMPLE of a DEFINITE INCIDENT of OSX malware that did not require password authorization and damaged home-based users?